 Cherie was able to find another way.
 One that did not require her to experience the harshness that had become her normal.
 It continues to serve her well.
 Today, when we cross paths, as happens every now again, she smiles at me before we embrace.
 Always she whispers, “Gently is the way.”

 Each of us has adopted our own sense of normal based on our experience.
 It may not be normal, and may not be useful, but it is familiar.

 The question we must ask ourselves is whether it serves us well.
 Self-harm is never a good outcome, even if it is our normal.

 Identify the primary ways you believe you are motivated.
 For each, honestly list the pros and cons of each approach.

-Then talk to some peers or friends.
+Then, talk to some peers or friends.
 Describe the situations you routinely face, and ask them what strategies they would use to be motivated.
-Then ask about the pros and cons.
+Finally, ask about the pros and cons.

 See if you can find a better way...gently.

 Updated April, 2018